Operations, Services, and Use of Collection Policy

 b.
 Security for personal wireless devices is the responsibility of the owner of the device.

 c.
 CJPL wireless service may not be used for unauthorized, illegal, or unethical purposes.
-No one may send or received or display text or graphics that may reasonably be construed as obscene or violent.
+No one may send or receive or display text or graphics that may reasonably be construed as obscene or violent.

-12. Copy machines, printers, fax, scanning:
+12. Copy machines, printers, scanning:

 b.
 Copy/printing fees: 0.25 cents per page (black/white or color).
 Double sided copies count as one page.